 Although the penalties for summary offenses are typically less imposing than those for felonies and misdemeanors, it’s important that you don’t take a summary offense charge lightly.
-A conviction can still impact many areas of your life.
+A conviction can still impact many areas of your life, giving you a criminal record that can affect employment and education prospects.

 What Is a Summary Offense in Pennsylvania?